These Savoury Spinach and Feta Scones make a hearty addition to a soup or a salad.

 What a treat these turned out to be!
 They are so moist and buttery and dense, yet fluffy textured at the same time.
 There is a trick to the fluffiness you will want to use in all your scone recipes!

-I served these with this Tuscan Sausage Soup and the combinations was delicious!
+I served these with this Tuscan Sausage Soup and the combination was delicious!

 These scones are so moist and creamy you don't need to add butter.
 You could if you want but I can't imagine what it would add!